ministryofjustice/security-guidance/docs/national-security-vetting-questions.md

 ### How do I decide if a new piece of work requires staff to have NSV?

 If you need to decide if a new piece of work requires clearance, talk to your NSVC.
 All business areas that have at least one member of staff who holds Security Clearance should have one.
-If you do not know who your National Security Vetting Contact \(NSVC\) is you can search [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).
+If you don't know who your NSVC is, see the download [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).

 ### How do I renew NSC?

 If your, or one of your staff's, NSC is due to expire soon, speak to your NSVC, they will decide if it needs to be renewed and help you start the process off.
-If you do not know who your National Security Vetting Contact \(NSVC\) is you can search [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).
+If you don't know who your NSVC is, see the download [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).

 ### If my personal circumstances change, who do I tell?